whipowill/quake-dir/README.md

 ## Rules

-Note that my ``frikbot4/autoexec.cfg`` file includes a huge game change: it slows the maximum movement speed by 20%.
+Note that my ``frikbot4/autoexec.cfg`` file includes a huge game change: it slows the maximum movement speed by 10%.

 ```
-sv_maxspeed 256 // 320 is default
+sv_maxspeed 288 // 320 is default
 ```

 Maybe it's bc I'm getting older, maybe it's because I played Halo for so many years, but the movement speed in Quake is insanely fast.
 I find the game more fun to slow it down.

-This has a secondary effect of making "strafe jumping" not really a thing.
+If you take it down 20% to ``256``, it has the secondary effect of making "strafe jumping" not really a thing.
 If you're an old school Quake player you know what that means.

 You may not want this change, and if so you would remove this line from the file and run ``sv_maxspeed 320`` in the console to restore the original setting.